This file may not be suitable for users of assistive technology.

 You can also call us on 0300 020 3000.
 British Sign Language users should text on 07825 280346, specifying if you would prefer your reply by sms, text or email.

-Further enquiries by the police and other partner agencies can result in some deaths that were previously thought to meet reporting criteria to CDIT being reviewed and removed from the recorded information where such further enquiry establishes that the death does not meet the CDIT reporting criteria.
+Further enquiries by the police and other partner agencies can result in some deaths that were previously thought to meet reporting criteria to CDIT being reviewed and removed from the recorded information where such further enquiry establishes that the death does not meet the CDIT reporting criteria or deaths being reported retrospectively where such further enquiries result in that being appropriate.